arminapr/market-reader/README.md

 - /plots: configured visualization of our model's results
 - /saved_model: config file for the model **(Note: the model is saved on HuggingFace due to GitHub size restrictions)**
 - /saved_tokenizer: tokenizer files for our model

-- training_metrics.pkl: Stores the training metrics for the model.

 ## Getting Started

 ### Prerequisites